makinacorpus/makina-states/doc/usage_projects/project_corpus.rst

 - Clone local copies inside the project, pillar and salt directories
 - If the salt folder does not exists, create it
 - If any of default slses procedures are not yet present, create them
-- If we are in editable mode, clone from origin remote
 - Wire the pillar configuration inside the pillar root
 - Wire the pillar init.sls file to the global pillar top file
 - Wire the salt configuration inside the salt root
 - Echo the git remotes to push the new deployement on.
+- Wire any salt modules in .salt/{_modules,runners,etc}

 Project archive procedure
 ++++++++++++++++++++++++++